Audit Log

 • Changes made to ControlUp’s configuration settings, such as adding a new hypervisor.

-• Remote operations are performed on managed assets through ControlUp, such as rebooting a virtual machine or killing a process on a managed computer.
+• Remote operations performed on managed assets through ControlUp, such as rebooting a virtual machine or killing a process on a managed machine.

 These logs are primarily used in corporate environments.
-The audit log uploads data to the ControlUp cloud or can be configured to save to a local Syslog server.
-The Audit Log is by default, configured to enable centralized auditing in hybrid cloud environments.
+The Audit Log uploads data to the ControlUp Cloud, or you can configure it to save to a local Syslog server.
+By default, the Audit Log is configured to enable centralized auditing in ControlUp Hybrid Cloud environments.

 Auditing Methods